vllm-project/buildkite-ci/README.md

 - AWS Lambda Function:
     - Periodically polls Buildkite to assess capacity needs for the queue and adjusts the size of the Auto Scaling Group accordingly.

+## How to test changes in this repo
+1. Create a feature branch on this repo, say named `my-feature-branch`.
+If you can't create a feature branch, ping @khluu to add you into the repo.
+2. Once the branch is created, you can start making changes and commit to the branch.
+Also, please remember to change `main` to `my-feature-branch` here: https://github.com/vllm-project/buildkite-ci/blob/main/scripts/ci_aws_bootstrap.sh#L28
+3. After the changes are pushed to the branch, wait a few minutes, then create a new build on Buildkite with this environment variable `VLLM_CI_BRANCH=my-feature-branch` to test your changes against vLLM codebase.